adityachintala/adityachintala/README.md

 - 👋Hi, I’m @adityachintala
-- 👀 I’m interested in knowing what I don't know
+- I like building cool stuff and coding enables me to do it.
-- 🌱 And I’m learning about all the interesting things that I can
+- Have a great idea?
+Hit me up, let's make interesting stuff come true.